quito418/quito418_blog/content/post/bwa-meme.md

 ### Paper: [BWA-MEME: BWA-MEM emulated with a machine learning approach](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac137/6543607)

 ### Summary
+BWA-MEM, a widely used alignment tool, typically encounters bottlenecks in the seeding phase of its seed-and-extend alignment paradigm.
-Emulates BWA MEM algorithm with a novel contraction-based approach.
+The paper propose BWA-MEME that emulates BWA MEM algorithm with a novel contraction-based approach in seeding.
-Uses learned-index to optimize the longest-common-prefix (LCP) search between query and suffix array (reference genome).
+This approach uses learned-index to enhance the longest-common-prefix (LCP) search efficiency between the query sequence and the suffix array, which represents the reference genome.

 ### BWA-MEME uses Contraction-based approach.